Tuesday 21 November 2017

 Survey post for Fronllwyd

-There has been a Significant Name Change to a hill that is listed in the Yr Uchafion, with the drop and status of the hill confirmed by a level and staff line survey conducted by John Barnard, Graham Jackson and Myrddyn Phillips which took place on the 26th May 2007, and with the summit height and its position confirmed by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams on the 6th July 2019.
+There has been a Significant Name Change to a hill that is listed in the Welsh Highlands - Uchafion Cymru, with the drop and status of the hill confirmed by a level and staff line survey conducted by John Barnard, Graham Jackson and Myrddyn Phillips on the 26th May 2007, with the summit height and its position derived by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams on the 6th July 2019 and the bwlch position derived from LIDAR analysis conducted by Aled Williams.

 Fronllwyd (SH 617 631)